 This section states that the freelancer transfers what rights of the design to the client.
 Usually that just means that the pictures, that were the client’s pictures to begin with are still their property and any graphics or logos the freelancer made are theirs to do with what will.
 Sometimes the client will want your source files but that’s another rant for a different day.
 This section would also state that any confidential information that the client provided you in order to complete the project would be returned to the client upon request.

 We know that some of you are self thought designers, developers, and that’s great.
 The next section can be helpful to everyone.
-Does not matter, we want to make sure you get the best of you knowledge.
+Does not matter, we want to make sure you get the best of your knowledge.

 How to Get the Most out of Your Design Degree

 Studying design might not be the hardest thing a person can do on Earth.
 Studying design is actually quite easy – it’s very practice-oriented, every piece of theory is applied and there is no wrong answer.
-Hey, it might actually be one of the funniest degrees possible.
+Hey, it might actually be one of the funnest degrees possible.
 However, getting the most out of your education is something not many are good at, and especially in our business where everybody thinks they know something, finishing high and then getting a good job is something only a handful of people from each class manage to do throughout their life.